 Separation anxiety is a two-way street—but don’t let your child know that.

-- Give them a smile, and let your child know that you are calm.
-This will help them know that it is normal to leave one another!
+- Give them a smile, and let your child know you're calm.
+This will help them know it's normal to leave one another!

 - A positive attitude can make the babysitter’s job a little easier.

-- It will help put your little one at ease.
+- It will help put your child at ease.

 5. Establish a “Good Bye” Ritual

-Create something that you follow each time you say, “good bye."
+Create something you'll follow each time you say good bye.